waynephillips/cloud-native-development/docs/devops/overview.md

 - AS – Architecture Specialist
     - Manages appropriate tasks/deliverables for the project
     - Manages product reviews with stakeholders
-- Platform team - Cloud operations team
+- Platform team
+    - Oversees cloud operations and DevOps automation
     - Assists dev teams with DevOps, automation and cloud infrastructure
     - Primary contributor to developing and maintaining DevOps cloud infrastructure templates and automation tools
     - Final approver prior to Production deployments in Continuous Delivery Pipeline